-Ngorongoro, Tarangire and Serengeti – 4 days Safari
+Ngorongoro Crater, Tarangire and Serengeti National Park – 4 Day Safari

 All the parks are home to small and large animals including birds and reptiles; accommodation can be inside or outside the parks at budget camp sites.
 You will enjoy and experience nature, wildlife, habit and habitat of the fauna and flora on the natural areas.

 Ngorongoro Crater Safari – Crater was created as a result of an imploded volcano, establishing a unique caldera that stretches 20 km in diameter, is home to its very own eco-system and is teeming with indigenous wildlife.
 Located right near the famous Serengeti National Park, it is ideally located for visitors to explore the variety of plant and animal life living within the crater walls.

 This is one of the most magnificent tourist destinations in Africa unparalleled in its distinguished scenic beauty, wildlife and atmosphere.

 Tarangire National Park – Located in Tanzania’s Manyara region Tarangire National Park is one of the prime safari attractions.
 Adding essence to northern Tanzania, the national park is full of natural wonder and untamed wildlife viewing.
 The national park is nearer to the Lake Manyara area which is a UNESCO world heritage site.

 The national park got its name from the Tarangire River that flows inside the national park.